grafana/grafana/docs/sources/datasources/prometheus/query-editor/index.md

 ## Toolbar elements

-The query editor toolbar contains the following:
+The query editor toolbar contains the following elements:

-- **Kick start your query** - A list of operation patterns that help you quickly get started adding multiple operations to your query.
+- **Kick start your query** - Click to see a list of operation patterns that help you quickly get started adding multiple operations to your query.
 These include:

   - Rate query starters
   - Histogram query starters
   - Binary query starters

+Click the arrow next to each to see available options to add to your query.

 - **Explain** - Toggle on to display a step-by-step explanation of all parts of a query and its operations.

+- **Builder/Code** - Click the corresponding **Builder** or **Code** tab on the toolbar to select a editor mode.

 ## Configure common options